Salem Witch Trials

 It was perhaps the most poignant apology to emerge from that sad time.

 The Government, however, did not issue a general amnesty to those who had been convicted and would only hear those cases that had been petitioned for by the relatives of the condemned.
-On 17 December, 1711, the Government in England authorised that monetary compensation be made available for some of the families who had lost land and property as a result of the trials.
+On 17 December 1711, the Government in England authorised that monetary compensation be made available for some of the families who had lost land and property because of the trials.
 It was only now that the Commonwealth of Massachusetts reversed the verdicts on 22 of the 31 condemned.
 The remaining 9, however, were not to be fully exonerated until 1957.

 "I, then, being in my childhood, should, by such providence of God, be made the instrument for the accusing of several persons of a grievous crime, whereby their lives were taken away from them, whom, now I have just grounds and good reason to believe they were innocent persons; and that it was a great delusion of Satan that deceived me in that sad time, whereby I justly fear I have been instrumental with others, though ignorantly and unwittingly, to bring upon myself and this land the guilt of innocent blood; though, what was said or done by me against any person, I can truly and uprightly say, before God and man, I did it not out of any anger, malice, or ill-will to any person, for I had no such thing against one of them, but what I did was ignorantly, being deluded by Satan."